TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Why Go Abroad?

-As a French major, I’m constantly looking for ways to improve my French.
-Despite reading textbooks and listening to music, I knew that several hours of French class a week wasn’t going to bring me to the level of fluency I wanted.
+As a French major, I constantly seek ways to improve my French.
+Despite reading textbooks and listening to music, I knew several hours of French class a week wouldn’t bring me to the level of fluency I wanted.
 However, my motivations weren’t entirely academic.
 Having been born and raised in a suburban neighborhood, a part of me felt stifled.
 I wanted out.
-I wanted a chance to become independent, to explore the world, to learn more about myself.
+I wanted to become independent, explore the world, and learn more about myself.

-Studying abroad achieved those goals in a number of ways: I cooked my own meals, traveled alone, interacted with natives, gained self-confidence, and improved my interpersonal and language skills.
-Everyone’s experiences and goals will be different, though, so don’t expect the same results.
+Studying abroad achieved those goals in many ways: I cooked my own meals, traveled alone, interacted with natives, gained self-confidence, and improved my interpersonal and language skills.
+Everyone’s experiences and goals will differ, so don’t expect the same results.

 Choosing Nice

 My heart was set on France.
-Slowly, painfully, I narrowed my choices down to Nice and Le Mans.
-Did I want a large city sprawled between the Mediterranean and the Alps, or a small city nestled along the Sarthe River?
-Nice looked ridiculously gorgeous and was conveniently near the French-Italian border, but Le Mans was closer to Paris and seemed to possess a small-town feel that would make me feel more comfortable.
-My school in the U.S., Randolph-Macon College, is located in a tiny town with a population that doesn’t even touch 8,000.
+Slowly, painfully, I narrowed my choices to Nice and Le Mans.
+Did I want a large city sprawled between the Mediterranean and the Alps or a small town along the Sarthe River?
+Nice looked ridiculously gorgeous and was conveniently near the French-Italian border.
+Still, Le Mans was closer to Paris and possessed a small-town feel that would make me more comfortable.
+My school in the U.S., Randolph-Macon College, is in a tiny town with a population that doesn’t even touch 8,000.

 The port of Nice.

-The Office of International Education at R-MC readily offered all sorts of advice and suggested that I explore the ISEP website.
-But financial reasons, along with an endowed scholarship, convinced me to choose Nice and its rich cultural offerings.
-The Georgina Childs and Marcel Prat de Jouvenal scholarship paid for my entire experience from September 2014 to May 2015, including airfare, tuition, and living expenses.
+The Office of International Education at R-MC readily offered advice and suggested that I explore the ISEP website.
+However, financial reasons and an endowed scholarship convinced me to choose Nice and its rich cultural offerings.
+The Georgina Childs and Marcel Prat de Jouvenal scholarship paid for my entire experience from September to May, including airfare, tuition, and living expenses.

 Studying abroad doesn’t have to drain your college funds.
 My situation was unique, but there are plenty of financial aid options available for studying in France: